What is Recertification by Infection Prevention Units (IPUs)?

 What are examples of documentation I can provide to demonstrate proof of attendance or completion?

 Please view the IPUs criteria chart for the required documentation you must submit within each IPUs category.
+You can also download a presentation about IPUs for more information about the process and the submission system.

 If I attended the APIC Conference four years in a row (or another accredited national conference), would this count towards all 40 IPUs?